List of people indicted in the International Criminal Court: Mahmoud al-Werfalli

 Mahmoud al-Werfalli was indicted on 15 August 2017 on one count of a war crime in regard to the situation in Libya.
 As a commander of al-Saiqa, an elite unit of the Libyan National Army, he is alleged to have personally carried out or ordered the execution of 33 prisoners during the Second Libyan Civil War.
 Following the 2011 Libyan civil war, in which rebels overthrew the regime of Muammar Gaddafi, the victorious armed forces splintered into various groups and began battling each other for control of Libya in 2014.
 Protracted hostilities took place in the city of Benghazi from October 2014 through 2017 between the Libyan National Army (LNA) and the Shura Council of Benghazi Revolutionaries.
 During this battle, from 3 June 2016 to 17 July 2017, al-Werfalli is alleged to have been responsible for the war crime of murder for the execution of 33 prisoners.
 The Court notes that seven incidents were recorded on video and circulated by al-Saiqa's social media accounts and depicted the "exceptionally cruel, dehumanising and degrading" killing of prisoners, who were shot at close range as they were either hooded, kneeling, or have their hands restrained.
 On 17 August 2017, the LNA arrested al-Werfalli and said that it was conducting an investigation of him.
 However, on 13 September 2017, the Office of the Prosecutor of the ICC stated that there were contradictory reports on whether he was arrested or not.
 He was shot dead on 24 March 2021 in Benghazi.

+Osama Almasri Najim

+On 19 January 2025, the Libyan general Osama Almasri Najim, the head of Libya's judicial police, was arrested after the Juventus–Milan match near the Juventus Stadium, in Turin, Italy, and transported to the Vallette prison.
+Almasri was indicted by the ICC for war crimes and crimes against humanity allegedly committed at the Mitiga Detention Centre, which Almasri oversaw from 2015 onwards.
+Subsequently, the court of appeal of Rome ordered his release on January 21 due to the irregularity of the arrest, which resulted from the lack of approval from the Ministry of Justice.
+After his release, the Libyan military officer was expelled and repatriated to Libya aboard a Falcon 900 aircraft of the Italian intelligence services.

+On 5 November 2025, Almasri was arrested by the Libyan government for torture and rights violations.